 Using Efficient Onboarding, a Corporate HR Administrator is notified when the employee onboarding package is complete with an opportunity to approve the data before the seamless integration into back end systems.

-With Efficient Onboarding, our customers:
+With Efficient Hire, our customers:

 - No longer have any partially completed onboarding forms.